dsonck92/ode/games/touhou/PLANS.md

 the final boss 2 survival spellcards and 3 instant game over cards if you get it Nulled lives to make it more challenging

-* Bad  Ending : play on easy mode
+* Bad  Ending : not 1cc Normal
 * Good Ending : 1cc Normal
 * True Ending : complete the game on lunatic.
 With or without continues to make it fair.
+* Worst Ending: lose all continues